Safety Fest

 WA Department of Labor and Industries

 I take great pride in making the lives of workers safer.
 I started my safety career working for Alcoa Inc. as an Environmental, Health, and Safety Assistant.
 I work primarily on noise abatement projects.
 They produce extruded aluminum products.
 I have worked as the Safety Coordinator for South Dakota Department of Transportation.
 I directed a state wide safety program.
 I have also worked for POET Biofuels as an Environmental, Health, and Safety Manager.
 POET is a world leader in the production of ethanol.
 I have also worked as an Occupational Health and Safety Technician for the Air Force at Ellsworth AFB.
 I was the HAZCOM manager for the entire base.
 After that I spent a year providing the timber industry with safety and industrial hygiene consultation throughout the North West for Timber Products Manufactures Association.
 I Joined Labor and Industries of Washington Industrial Hygiene Consultation in 2016.
-My education is in Human Factors from University of SD
+My education is in Human Factors from University of SD.

-Marine Deputy
+Deputy

 Kootenai County Sheriff's Office